mcci-usb/COLLECTION-cricket-ui/README.md

-# COLLECTION-UI3141-3201
+# COLLECTION-Cricket UI

-This collection of repositories is used for building `UI3141-3201`.
+This collection of repositories is used for building `Cricket UI`.
 <!-- TOC depthFrom:2 updateOnSave:true -->

 - [Installing Sources](#installing-sources)